-In some situations, Client may extend to significant others around the person receiving the service.
+In some situations, the definition of a Client may extend to significant others around the person receiving the service.
 For a child, their family or carer normally make decisions about services.
 We encourage children to develop their independence and gradually take on responsibility for decisions about the services they receive.
 This could start as early as 14 years, depending on the child's capacity.